 Some people are more active on holiday, others less so.
 You should monitor your blood glucose levels and know how to adjust your diet/insulin in response to this.
 These dose adjustments should have been discussed at your pre-travel diabetic check-up.

-- DAFNE (Dose Adjustment For Normal Eating) are educational courses aiming to teach Type 1 diabetics how to successfully manage their diet and Insulin requirements.
+- Dose Adjustment For Normal Eating (DAFNE) are educational courses aiming to teach Type 1 diabetics how to successfully manage their diet and insulin requirements.

-Those with diabetes are generally not more prone to travel related illness than non diabetics, but the consequences can be more serious due to the upset in blood glucose control, e.g. vomiting can lead to low blood glucose due to reduced calorie intake and fever can lead to high blood glucose levels.
+Those with diabetes are generally not more prone to travel related illness than non diabetics, but the consequences can be more serious due to the upset in blood glucose control, for example, vomiting can lead to low blood glucose due to reduced calorie intake and fever can lead to high blood glucose levels:

-- If medical attention is required, or medication must be replaced, the doctors letter received pre-travel can facilitate this.
+- if medical attention is required, or medication must be replaced, the medical letter received pre-travel can facilitate this

 Environmental temperatures can affect glycaemic control and blood glucose monitoring.